 First off, thank you for attending our seminar!

 Certain Vaisala devices can communicate with multiple systems simultaneously.
-However, if you want to communicate with a Vaisala continuous monitoring system and a non-Vaisala system, such as a Building Management System (BMS), then you must use Vaisala DL-series Data Loggers.
+However, if you want to communicate with a Vaisala continuous monitoring system and a non-Vaisala system, such as a Building Management System (BMS), then you need Vaisala's OPC UA or the viewLinc API.

-One of our application engineers can give you details on how this would work in your application.
+One of our application engineers can give you details on how OPC UA or viewLinc's API would work in your application.
 Contact us.

 Regarding industry practice, there is no standard for using two redundant sensors, or for using one sensor to communicate data with two separate systems.
 However in our experience, we have seen both approaches work, so you can do it safely from a GMP perspective.